gatsbyjs/gatsby/docs/blog/2019-01-01-publish-multiple-gatsby-sites/index.md

 If you work alone or in a small team, you’re likely to have started working on small programs that slowly grow complex and convoluted.
 Shit happens and you’ll soon find that your perfectly balanced lasagna evolves into a heaped bowlful of spaghetti.

 The same goes for those who have worked as part of a large company/team.
-Branding guidelines come in the form of css style-guides or reusable components.
+Branding guidelines come in the form of CSS style-guides or reusable components.
 Separating the discrete packages from what’s shared becomes a hassle if everything’s stored together.
 You may even have to deal with several similar projects thrown about in different repos, which can be a headache to keep track of.
 These are some of the problems monorepos solve.

 ![Monorepo Diagram](./images/monorepo-diagram.jpeg)